TYLER, Texas — Have you been asked to participate in a “Blessing Loom,” or jump on a “Money Board”?

 When the scheme first surfaced in 2016, a financial advisor told our Midland station not only is it very rare you'll see your money again but it's also illegal.

 "The odds of actually getting the benefit of the $800 dollars are very low," said Mickey Cargile, President of Cargile Investment Management.

 "It's a violation of the postal code, it's a violation of the United States code," said Cargile.
 "Also there are banking regulations and tax ramifications for not reporting any money that you're getting from this."

 Texas law states those participating in pyramid schemes can face up to two years in prison and/or a fine up to $10,000:

 TBCC 17.461 “Pyramid promotional scheme” means a plan or operation by which a person gives consideration for the opportunity to receive compensation that is derived primarily from a person's introduction of other persons to participate in the plan or operation rather than from the sale of a product by a person introduced into the plan or operation.

 The Texas State Attorney’s Office has been informed of the actions of those involved in this offense, according to the Kilgore Police Department.
 If you are involved, by any means, in the offense, it is recommended that you cease and desist immediately.

-If you get an offer to join an online game like this, beware – it’s a scam.
-The warning signs?
-Promises that you will make money by paying in yourself and recruiting others to do the same.
-If the offer comes from a friend or family member, warn them.
-And, if you’ve paid someone to join this game, alert the FTC at: ftc.gov/complaint.
+If you get an offer to join an online game like this, it’s a scam.
+If you’ve paid someone to join this game, alert the FTC at: ftc.gov/complaint.
 Your report can help protect others from a scam.